 Brunch.
 OK.
 You’re hungover.
 You want something tasty to bring you back to life.
 I’m very very very into Pagoda Café (Mid-City), which slings delicious caffeinated things as well as delightful breakfast tacos, non-sad salads, kale and feta turnovers, and such.
 Patois (Uptown) has fried rabbit and gumbo.
 Elizabeth’s (Bywater) has praline bacon and other good NOLA staples like grillades and grits, bananas Foster french toast, and Bloody Mary.
 The aforementioned Willa Jean has buttery biscuits, fantastic coffee, avocado toast, eggs in purgatory … just call ahead and try to make a reservation since they get slammed.
 Dante’s Kitchen (Uptown) has some of the best grits with red-eye gravy to cure what ails you.
 All these recommendations aside, my two absolute favorite places to go for breakfast are more casual and not as definitively, decadently NOLA: Satsuma (Bywater, Uptown) has good juices and a Green Eggs & Ham sandwich that I can’t get enough of.
 And Toast (Uptown) has gigantic crepes, tartines (smoked salmon, cream cheese, and scrambled egg! prosciutto, ricotta, and honey!), and the like.

 You didn’t come to this city for pizza, but a craving’s a craving, and there’s SO MUCH fabulous pizza to be had here.
 Domenica (Downtown) is an upscale but low-key Italian restaurant with a really broad menu — think whole roasted cauliflower, tender and charred and served with tangy whipped goat cheese, and beautiful wood-fired pies with good-quality toppings.
 You can’t go wrong.
 It has a more casual counter-service outpost uptown, Pizza Domenica, where there’s a lot of menu crossover along with the world’s greatest garlic knots (seriously, please don’t leave without trying them).
 Ancora (Uptown) has similarly sublime Neapolitan pizza, plus meatballs and crispy-chewy arancini, both served on puddles of tangy red sauce.
+My favorite part?
+They have pizza happy hour every night from 9-10pm, when all pies are half off.
 And if you’re in the Bywater, Pizza Delicious makes spectacular, thin-crust NY-style slices; something about the counter service makes it a pleasant surprise when you find that the pizza itself is just, objectively, some of the best you’ve ever had.

 A couple other spots that don’t really have categories but merit a mention in case they’re up your alley:

-- Red’s Chinese (Bywater), which is weird hipster Asian “fusion” (but that’s a dirty word so don’t breathe it aloud on the premises).
-It’s served family-style, so don’t go with vegetarians)
+- Red’s Chinese (Bywater): Weird hipster Asian “fusion” (but that’s a dirty word so don’t breathe it aloud on the premises).
+It’s served family-style, so don’t go with vegetarians.

-Bacchanal (Bywater) is, atmospherically, maybe the best place to have a drink — you buy your wine in the store up front, then take it to the big, lazy backyard with you and listen to live music among the fairy lights.
+Drinks for Grown-Ups: Bacchanal (Bywater) is, atmospherically, maybe the best place to have a drink — you buy your wine in the store up front, then take it to the big, lazy backyard with you and listen to live music among the fairy lights.
 They also have really good food, if hunger hits.
+N7 (St. Roch) is a romantic little wine bar with great snacks, tucked behind a tall wooden fence so it feels like you’re hidden away from the world.
 I’m wild about Barrel Proof (Lower Garden District) and Bar Tonique (French Quarter) for drinks made by people who know their shit but aren’t making a huge deal about it.
 Go to the former for whiskey and the latter for old-school cocktails and speakeasy vibes ($5 Moscow Mules on Wednesdays!).
 The Columns (Uptown) is a big old mansion on St. Charles; you can have your drink on the front porch, people-watch, and bask in the Southernness of it all, especially during debutante/Mardi Gras season, when tuxedoed and evening gowned folks roll in post-ball.
 Delachaise (Uptown) is just down the street and ideal for Dark and Stormy since they make their own ginger beer; get the goose-fat fries while you’re at it.

-Some of my favorite no-frills neighborhood bars: Bayou Beer Garden (Mid-City) and sister spot Bayou Wine Garden next door, which have phenomenal selection, excellent food, reasonable prices, and TONS of back patio space to kick back; I’m lucky to call them my neighbor.
+Chill Neighborhood Bars: Bayou Beer Garden (Mid-City) and sister spot Bayou Wine Garden next door, which have phenomenal selection, excellent food, reasonable prices, and TONS of back patio space to kick back; I’m lucky to call them my neighbor.
 Also: Twelve Mile Limit (Mid-City), get a Baudin; Mid-City Yacht Club (Mid-City), which is neither a club nor anywhere near water/yachts and has a big backyard where you can post up; Finn McCool’s (Mid-City), a textbook Irish pub with everything you’d want from said genre and a great late-night scene; St. Joe’s (Uptown), which has a cozy little back patio; Other Bar (Uptown), with a sweet line-up of boilermakers and solid, affordable cocktails, plus free skeeball.
-Just down Freret Street from Other Bar is Publiq House, which has a wall full of (good) daiquiri machines, live music, and crawfish boils during the spring.
 NOLA Brewery (Irish Channel) has a casual downstairs, a big second floor that can be open air when the weather’s nice, and they serve McClure’s Barbecue, some of the best in the city.

-If you want to see pretty things, you are in luck because New Orleans is a fucking beautiful city.
-City Park Sculpture Garden (Mid-City) is free, lovely, with big ol’ oak trees scattered amongst the actual art; it’s near the New Orleans Museum of Art, which is not free but still great.
-If nature is what you want, Bayou St. John (Mid-City) is still in the city proper, and you can kayak/canoe!; Jean Lafitte National Park is more out of the way, but it has swamps, Spanish moss, cypress trees with knobby knees, etc. etc. Actually, the whole of City Park (Mid-City) and Audubon Park (Uptown) are both really nice places to explore, lie in the grass, ogle trees, go for a run, picnic, daydrink, whatever it is you’re looking to do al fresco.
+Nature: If you’re jonesing for an outdoorsy jaunt, Bayou St. John (Mid-City) is still in the city proper, and you can kayak/canoe!; Jean Lafitte National Park is more out of the way, but it has swamps, Spanish moss, cypress trees with knobby knees, etc. etc. Actually, the whole of City Park (Mid-City) and Audubon Park (Uptown) are both really nice places to explore, lie in the grass, ogle trees, go for a run, picnic, daydrink, whatever it is you’re looking to do al fresco.
 For a tiny adventure, take a ferry to Algiers Point (West Bank); there’s live music on the point every Wednesday night during the warmer months.
 And speaking of live music, Lafayette Square (Downtown) also has it (Google “Wednesdays at the Square”).

 Also?
 Do not pay for a cemetery tour.
 Just don’t.
 There are plenty of places with scenic, Instagram-friendly above-ground tombs that you can explore without paying to be surrounded by dead people.